 Please also keep in mind that on rare occasions insurance companies ask us for an “outpatient treatment report” or other clinical information about your treatment.
 We will not provide this private health information as a matter of policy.
 If you have requested it, we are happy to provide a diagnosis, dates of service, and all charges on the statement, but will not divulge more detail than that about our clients unless you insist (please see our privacy page for detailed information about this).
 Please check with your insurance company about whether they require this information.

-Finally, you may have a flexible spending account (FSA) through your employer which allows you to pay for psychotherapy on your FSA debit card.
-You may also be able to deduct the cost of therapy as part of your medical expense deduction on your income tax.
+Finally, you may also be able to deduct the cost of therapy as part of your medical expense deduction on your income tax.
 Whatever your circumstances, we know that psychotherapy out-of-pocket is expensive, and we take your investment in therapy with us very seriously.
 That’s why we are so focused on making sure that what we are doing is actually helping.

 We actually want you to!
 Normally, people feel very awkward about breakups: “It’s not you; it’s me.”
 That sort of thing.
 We have a very different attitude at The Colorado Center.
 Rather than feeling hurt or insulted if you don’t feel that you are working with the best possible therapist, we want you to find the best alternative.
 We know that sounds strange.
 Imagine your cardiologist, auto mechanic, or attorney doing that!
 But we know how critical it is in psychotherapy to get just the right fit, and that no one therapist is “perfect” for everyone.
 It can be difficult to start over and say, “I think I want to see how things go if I try a different therapist.”
 But your life is too precious to accept professional care that isn’t working for you.
 When you demand more, it causes all of us to ‘up our game.’
 We think that’s how it should be, and we are grateful for the feedback.